A Survey on Document-level Neural Machine Translation: Methods and Evaluation

 \section{Document-level Neural Machine Translation}

-Most MT models are built on strong independence assumptions whether it is based on locality assumptions within a sentence as done by phrase-based models or that outside the sentence as done by even the most advanced NMT models today.
-From a linguistics perspective, this assumption in practice is invalid, as any piece of text is much more than just a single sentence and making this assumption means ignoring the underlying discourse structure of the text and still hoping that the translation would not fall short.
+Most MT models are built on strong independence and locality assumptions, either intra-sentential as done by phrase-based models or inter-sentential as done by even the most advanced NMT models today.
+From a linguistics perspective, this assumption is invalid, as any piece of text is much more than just a single sentence and making this assumption means ignoring the underlying discourse structure of the text and still hoping that the translation would not fall short.

 \textit{Discourse} is defined as a group of sentences that are contiguous, structured and exhibit coherency \citep{Jurafsky:2009}.
 To elaborate why discourse is essential for MT, let us provide a concrete example with the help of Figure~\ref{fig:doc-discourse}.
-Urdu pronouns are gender-neutral and for accurately translating them to English, one needs access to the noun (the Urdu source word for \textit{grandmother} present in the previous sentence or its English translation) or another target pronoun (\textit{her} and \textit{she} present in the following target sentences).\footnote{It should be noted that in this example, the Urdu source pronouns for \textit{she} in the second and fourth sentence are different.} In addition, the Urdu source for the word \textit{attack} is ambiguous and unless one has access to the Urdu source for the target word \textit{paralysis}, it cannot be accurately translated.
+Urdu pronouns in the second sentence are gender-neutral and to accurately translate them to English, one needs access to the noun (the Urdu source word for \textit{grandmother} present in the previous sentence or its English translation) or another target pronoun (\textit{her} and \textit{she} present in the following target sentences).\footnote{It should be noted that in this example, the Urdu source pronouns for \textit{she} in the second and fourth sentence are different.} In addition, the Urdu source for the word \textit{attack} is ambiguous and unless one has access to the Urdu source for the target word \textit{paralysis}, it cannot be accurately translated.
 Thus, the only way an MT model can accurately translate the second sentence is if it has access to the previous and following sentences in the document.
 Table~\ref{table:def} provides definitions of a few discourse phenomena that have been widely discussed in the document MT literature.